rnd195/waste_distance/README.md

 # Distance to waste containers

-The aim of this program is to determine the availability of containers for sorted waste in a given district by calculating the average, median and maximum distance of individual address points to the nearest publicly accessible container.
+The aim of this program is to determine the availability of containers in a given district by calculating the average, median and maximum distance of individual address points to the nearest publicly accessible container.